qtumproject/qtum/README.md

 ### Run

 Then you can either run the command-line daemon using `src/qtumd` and `src/qtum-cli`, or you can run the Qt GUI using `src/qt/qtum-qt`

-For in-depth description of Sparknet and how to use Qtum for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).

 License
 -------